Discover global hiring strategies from leading recruitment platforms

 • LeanVenture promotes innovative IT-based business models and aims at better digitalization in Norway.

 Norwegian business incorporation can be daunting, especially if you are unaware of the country’s compliances.
-With Multiplier by your side, you don’t have to consider taking the wrong step.
+With by your side, you don’t have to consider taking the wrong step.
 We help you set up your business and expand your company all over the globe.

 Our comprehensive platform and cutting-edge solution can help you thrive globally.
 Our tech-driven and transparent solution helps streamline your company’s payroll, employment contract creation, workforce management, etc. Contact Multiplier today to set up a business overseas.